About this listing

 The fabulous and hidden Birnham Lagoon with egrets, herons and otters is just down the road.
 You can also fish there.

-The cottage (email hidden) for exploring the Dingle Peninsula.
+The cottage is a fabulous place for exploring the Dingle Peninsula.
 Within 20 minutes drive there are great sea food restuarants, mountains, beaches, mythology and Celtic charm.
 If you want a night out most of the pubs in Dingle have traditional music.

 If you want to take taxi - all all the local drivers know The Nest - it's about 8 euros to town.